90N45-d3v/Pinacolada/README.md

 | Gmail | smtp.gmail.com | 587 |
 | Outlook | smtp.office365.com | 587 |
 | GoDaddy | smtpout.secureserver.net | 587 |

+### Not fully tested!
+Since I don't own a WiFi Coconut myself, I have to simulate their traffic.
+So if you encounter any problems, don't hesitate to contact me and open an issue.